 Unfortunately, anxiety isn’t always that obvious.
-Some children don’t vocalize their worries.
-They don’t show their fears.
-And anxiety isn’t on the parents’ radar.
+Some children do not vocalise their worries.
+They do not show their fears.
+And anxiety is not on the parents’ radar.

-PHYSICAL SYMPTOMS: Anxiety isn’t just in our minds, it is in our body as well.
-Here are just a few examples- Your child won’t poop.
-They have been constipated for weeks.
-You’ve been to the doctor and there is no medical origin.
+Anxiety isn’t just in our minds, it is in our body as well.
+Here are just a few examples- Your child will not go to the toilet.
+They may have been constipated for weeks.
+You have been to the doctor and there is no medical origin.

 Your child’s stomach hurts.
 They feel like throwing up.
 They are having gastrointestinal problems.
 You brought them to the paediatrician.
 You went to the gastrointestinal specialist.
 Your child has been poked, prodded and maybe even scoped.
 No medical origin has been found.

-Anxiety isn’t just in the mind, it can be felt in the body as well.
+Anxiety is not just in the mind, it can be felt in the body as well.

 Your child used to love school.
-They’ve always had friends and they have always created great work.
+They have always had friends and they have always created great work.
 Now it is a battle just to get them in the car.
-They tell you they don’t feel well.
+They tell you they do not feel well.
 Their stomach hurts.
 They say they are going to throw up.
 You keep them home – only to feel bamboozled because they seem fine shortly thereafter.

 You talk to the teacher and possibly a counsellor.
-Everyone swears up and down that your child has friends.
+Everyone informs you that your child has friends.
 That they are not being bullied.
 That they enjoy school.